MICCAI2022-155/AuToSeg/README.md

 ### Post-Processing
-The post-processing involving a symmetric CCD and morphologies can be applied by invoking:
+The learnt rotational equivalence may cause problems for symmetric classes, this can be solved by the post-processing involving a symmetric CCD and morphologies by invoking:

 ```
 python mpunet/postprocessing/symmetric_separtor.py predictions_path